 Placing fabric right sides together, using a ¾” Seam Allowance (SA), seam from the sleeve hem edges to your first mark on the top edge, creating the shoulder and over arm seam.
-Backstitch for security.
+Backstitch for security at the neck opening.

 Turn the top right side out and press the rectangle flat.

 Mark 6” up from your hem where the hem openings begin and stitch, a vertical seam, backstitching at the top of the 6” marking for security.
 This creates your “sideseam”.

 Slip the top on and enjoy!

 If you’re wearing these with high waisted pants (my recommendations listed below), your top will come down over the top of the pants, no need to wear anything under your top.
 But if you feel more comfortable, a cami can be worn under it.